dsaidgovsg/python-node/README.md

 The `onbuild` variant contains `onbuild` instruction to install `pip` and `npm` dependencies.

-## Logging in to Gitlab Container Registry
-Credentials are managed by `docker login`.
-Login with `docker login registry.gitlab.com`

 ## Building and pushing new images
 Assuming that the Python version we want to build is `3.5` and the Node.js version is `6.1`, then we can build the images as such: